Liuy12/XBSeq/README.md

 More details regarding how do we construct the background region annotation file of an real example can be found in manual page of ExampleData and also our publication of XBSeq.

+## Construction of gtf file for APA annotation used by roar package

+APA sites are predicted by using POLYAR program [2], which applies an Expectation Maximization (EM) approach by using 12 different previously mapped poly(A) signal (PAS) hexamer.
+The predicted APA sites by POLYAR are classified into three classes, PAS-strong, PAS-medium and PAS-weak.
+Only APA sites in PAS-strong class are selected to construct final APA annotation.
+APA annotations for human and mouse genome of different versions have been built and are available to download from github: https://github.com/Liuy12/XBSeq_files

 ## Regarding intron retention

 More often than not, I have been asked about whether intron retention events have any effect over the performance of XBSeq.
 Intron retention is a common mechanism for alternative splicing for controlling transcriptome activity.
-Several articles have already demonstrated that transcripts with intronic retention will be degraded via a mechanism called Nonsense-mediated mRNA decay (NMD) [1-3].
+Several articles have already demonstrated that transcripts with intronic retention will be degraded via a mechanism called Nonsense-mediated mRNA decay (NMD) [3-5].
 To me, intron retention will not affect the performance of XBSeq, since this type of transcripts will be degraded eventually and it makes sense to consider them as background noise.

 # Bug reports